Paraphimosis in Dogs: Causes, Symptoms, and Treatment · Kinship

 Skip to main content

-Paraphimosis In Dogs: Causes, Symptoms & Treatment of Paraphimosis
+Paraphimosis in Dogs: Causes, Symptoms, and Treatment

 It’s no laughing matter.
-Try these at-home treatments — and if they don’t work, take your dog to the vet ASAP.
+Try these at-home treatments—and if they don’t work, take your dog to the vet ASAP.

 Dog laying on couch looking embarassed